dvitanov/lorevc/docs/deciding-to-fundraise/why-you-need-a-strategy.md

 Another common pitfall is founders making unrealistic asks - usually, around introductions to investors.

 One of the most valuable resources of a founder is the social capital that they accumulate throughout their career, especially with investors.
 A good introduction from a founder to an investor  is practically an endorsement.
 That’s why founders are naturally conservative when it comes to making such connections.
-They have to be - if founders made poor intros, that reflects badly on them and reduces their social capital in the long run.
+They have to be - if founders make poor intros, that will reflect badly on them and reduce their social capital in the long run.

 Founders, who don’t understand this dynamic, end up asking peers to make such endorsements before spending the necessary time to impress - and are then upset when their requests are met with radio silence.
 The irony is that such entrepreneurs are shooting themselves in the foot.
 If only they spent the necessary time setting things up, they would quickly see the dynamic reverse - founders always want to look smart and connected and one of the easier ways to do that is to make great introductions to investors.
 That doesn’t mean that every founder you know will help you out - but a lot more will if you put in the time and effort needed to earn the right to ask for an introduction and an endorsement to a key investor.